 4. To have someone to talk to about deeply private and personal things

-5. To have someone who can genuinely hear your pain, and sit with you when you are hurting
+5. To have someone who can genuinely hear your pain, or your system’s pain, and sit with any of you when you are hurting

 6. To have someone who can give you their undivided attention, their best listening ear, even if for a specified period of time

-7. To have someone who gives you courage and hope to keep going, even in the darkest moments
+7. To have someone who gives you and your system courage and hope to keep going, even in the darkest moments

 8. To have someone who provides a gentle, safe environment for the healing of your deepest wounds and painful memories